mitchelljustin/pragmatic-lightning/index.md

 ```

 On a `/weather` API call, generate a new UUID to use as purchase token.
 Include it in the invoice memo so that we can
-mark it as paid later by reading invoices.
+mark it as paid later when we're reading invoices.

 ```javascript
 app.get("/weather", async (req, res) => {